Upcoming Workshops

 Payments

-You can secure your space on any workshop with a deposit of $150 per 2 day course or $250 per 4/5 day course within 14 days of the time of registration.
-Instructions on how to make your payment will be sent to you by email following confirmation of enrollment.
+You can secure your space on a workshop with a deposit of $250 per 2 day course or $500 per 4 or 5 day course at the time of registration.
+Enrollment will be confirmed once payment is received.

 In addition to the Workshop charge an additional Studio Fee of $45 will also apply to cover miscellaneous supplies for your course.